top of page

 When was the synagogue invented?

-The invention of the synagogue as a house of prayer was a major innovation in Jewish religious life and this form of worship would be taken up by Christianity and Islam.
-The focus of prayer in Judaism was initially the Temple, and the synagogue would only take over this function after the destruction of the Second Temple in 70 CE.
-This innovation allowed everyone, rather than just the priestly class, to become involved in more of the rituals of Judaism and to develop a more personal relationship with God.
+The invention of the synagogue as a house of prayer was a major innovation in Jewish religious life, and this form of worship will subsequently be adopted by Christianity and Islam.
+The focus for prayer in Judaism was initially the Temple, and the synagogue would only take over this function after the destruction of the Second Temple in 70 CE.
+This innovation allowed everyone, and not just the priestly class, to become involved in many of the rituals of Judaism and hence to be able to develop a closer relationship with God.

 The Greek word “synagogue,” like its Hebrew equivalent beit knesset, means place of assembly.
-At this early stage, therefore, synagogues and town halls may have been one and the same, making it difficult to determine exactly when these buildings developed a religious function.
-As architecturally-identifiable structures, synagogues did not become a fixed institution in Judea until shortly before the destruction of the Second Temple.
-When the Galilee became the center of Jewish life after the Bar Kochba Revolt, synagogues would be built in communities throughout the Galilee.
+At this early stage, synagogues and town halls may have been one and the same, and it is difficult to determine when these buildings developed a religious function.
+This is the case, for example, for the ancient synagogue at Um el-Umdan in Modi’in.
+Architecturally-identifiable synagogues did not become a fixed institution in Judea until shortly before the destruction of the Second Temple.
+After the Bar Kochba Revolt of 132 to 136 CE, synagogues were built in Jewish communities throughout the Galilee when the Galilee became the center of Jewish life in the country.

-The architectural style of these synagogues usually reflected regional architectural styles.
-Hence, the synagogue of Bar’am is in a Roman style with dressed stones and an impressive façade.
-By contrast, the architectural richness of later Byzantine synagogues, especially in mixed areas, is usually in their interior rather than exterior, and external stones are usually undressed.
-Examples of this are found in Beit Alfa and Hamat Gader.
-Decorative symbols in the interior of these synagogue were often deliberately reminiscent of temple worship.
+The architectural style of these early synagogues usually reflected regional architectural styles.
+The synagogue in Bar’am is in a Roman style with dressed stones and an impressive façade.
+By contrast, the architectural richness of later Byzantine synagogues, especially in mixed Jewish and Christian areas, was usually in the interior rather than exterior.
+At that time, it would have been inappropriate for a synagogue to have a prominent exterior, and external stones were not usually dressed.
+Examples of this can be seen in Beit Alfa and Hamat Gader.
+The decorative symbols in the interior of these synagogue frequently recalled temple worship and was a way for perpetuating the memory of the Temple and expressing the desire for its restoration.

-Several hikes are described along Nahal Dishon, but this one is a pleasant one-way 2-3-hour hike of about 4½ Km that starts a short distance from Baram National Park and continues along the stream on the Schvil Yisrael.
+There are a number of hikes along Nahal Dishon.
+This is a pleasant one-way 2 to 3-hour hike of about 4½ Km through the Baram Forest that starts a short distance from Baram National Park and continues on the Schvil Yisrael along the stream.
 In the winter months there is flowing water, but the stream may be dry in the summer.

 Go to the parking area off route 899 between Tzomet Hiram and Route 8967, but closer to Route 8967.
 Enter “צומת חירם” into Waze.
 If coming from the south, at the junction turn in the direction of Bar’am and Kiryat Shemona.
 The parking area is on your right.
-If you reach Route 8967 going to Ba’ram National Park you have gone slightly too far.
+If you come to Route 8967 to Ba’ram National Park you have gone slightly too far.

 Take the black-marked trail until you reach the gorge and then turn left along the Schvil Yisrael.
 Eventually you will come to the main road, Route 899.

-You will need to think how to get back to your car.
-If you have a second car, the end of the hike is a parking area off route 899.
+You will need to plan how to get back to your car.
+If you have a second car, the end of the hike is a parking area off Route 899.
 Enter “עין ערבות” into Waze and click on “עין ערבות Israel.”
-The turning and parking area for the hike is on the opposite side of the road to the hike.
-Alternatively, since your car is also parked off Route 899, you could try hitching from the end of the trail.
-Another alternative is to start at the other end of the trail and do it in the opposite direction since the beginning of the trail is much easier this way.
+The turning and parking area for the hike are on the opposite side of the road to the hike.
+Alternatively, you could try hitching a ride from the end of the trail.
+Another alternative is to do this hike in the opposite direction.
+The beginning of the hike is much easier this way.
 You can then fit the distance into your available time and turn back whenever you wish.
 You will be crossing the stream on stones on a few occasions.

 Nahal Dishon.jpeg